 - tack clothes

 - plastic bowl and spoon

 Removing the dark stain from the cherry wood desk

 Before I started, I removed all the drawers, the back, and all the hardware.
 The drop front is a little bit tricky but not too bad.

 After finishing my wood-bleached dresser I immediately thought I could do something different to my desk.
 I love experimenting with this kind of stuff and after some more research started out by sanding one of the drawers to see how the wood looked underneath.

-Just like my dresser, the drawers actually had a veneer on it.
-I’m assuming that this isn’t an allover solid cherry desk.
-The drawer sides actually appear to be oak or some other heavily grained wood.
+Just like my dresser, the drawers actually had a veneer on them.
+I’m assuming that this isn’t an all-over solid cherry desk.
+The drawer sides actually appear to be oak or some other heavily-grained wood.
 You can also still see the old orange-brown wood in the inside of the drawer.
 I left that alone.

 I removed the stain from the desk using my palm sander, orbital sander, detail sander, and Dremel.
 I didn’t use rough sandpaper (mostly 120 and 180 grit) though because I was afraid of taking too much off, especially since the drawers had veneer on them and I wasn’t sure what else I would run into.
 The sanding went fairly quickly.

 The only area where I actually used paint stripper (make sure to wear your rubber gloves and protective mask and glasses) was around the claw feet.
 I kept repeating the stripper application and just scrubbing and wiping away the stain with an old toothbrush and rags.
 In the end, I used fine steel wool and the Dremel in some areas.

 The claw feet and body of the desk are definitely cherry wood since you can see the pink undertones everywhere.